mickster77/electric-propulsion-training/index.md

 >
 ><cite>-NPS</cite>

 This certificate program provides a solid basis for understanding electric propulsion systems.
 At a minimum candidates should possess solid familiarity with Maxwell's equations prior to pursuing this program to maximize value.
 The pace is pretty slow allowing good uptake, and the time demand is low.
+Alternatively, these courses are available as part of the NPS/BRES MSES EE track.

 **Objectives:**
 DQ0 Transforms, Equivalent Circuit Models, Power Conversion, Motor Theory/Design, PID Control

 ### [MIT - Design of Electric Motors, Generators, and Drive Systems](https://professional.mit.edu/course-catalog/design-electric-motors-generators-and-drive-systems)
 >This course focuses on the analysis and design of electric motors, generators, and associated power electronic drive systems, placing special emphasis on the design of machines for electric drives, including traction drives, drive motors for automated manufacturing (robots), material handling and drive motors for automotive, aircraft and marine propulsion systems, and associated power electronic drives.
 Participants will gain extensive hands-on experience by participating in computer-based laboratory exercises in a MATLAB-compatible, open-source scientific analysis tool called Octave.
 Participants will also engage in a hardware build session using an Infineon “Programmable System on Chip” (PSoC) 5LP to control a machine in our instructional laboratories.